lr4d/kartothek/docs/getting_started.rst

     - ``eager`` runs all execution immediately and on the local machine.
     - ``iter`` executes operations on the dataset on a per-partition basis.
+      The standard format to read/store dataframes in ``iter`` is by providing a generator of dataframes.
     - ``dask`` is suitable for larger datasets.
 It can be used to work on datasets in parallel or even in a cluster by using ``distributed`` as the backend for ``dask``.